Radical centrism: Australia

-In Australia, Aboriginal lawyer Noel Pearson is building an explicitly radical centrist movement among Aboriginal people.
+In Australia, Aboriginal lawyer Noel Pearson bases his ideas on an explicitly radical centrist movement among Aboriginal and Torres Strait Islander peoples.
 The movement is seeking more assistance from the Australian state, but is also seeking to convince individual Aboriginal people to take more responsibility for their lives.
-To political philosopher Katherine Curchin, writing in the Australian Journal of Political Science, Pearson is attempting something unusual and worthwhile: casting public debate on indigenous issues in terms of a search for a radical centre.
+To political philosopher Katherine Curchin, writing in the Australian Journal of Political Science, Pearson is attempting something unusual and worthwhile: casting public debate on Indigenous issues in terms of a search for a radical centre.
 She says Pearson's methods have much in common with those of deliberative democracy.

+After prime minister Malcolm Turnbull's rejection of the call for a referendum about Indigenous constitutional recognition contained in the Uluru Statement from the Heart in 2017, Pearson wrote that he had finally ended his "long game" of developing an agenda for the "radical centre", calling it "a long and dirty experiment that failed".

-The Indigenous Voice to Parliament (which failed in a referendum in 2023) was developed as a radical centrist solution to the problem of Indigenous constitutional recognition.
+Shireen Morris, director of the Radical Centre Reform Lab at Macquarie University Law School, a mentee of Pearson, wrote that the Indigenous Voice to Parliament (which failed in a referendum in 2023) was developed as a radical centrist solution to the problem of constitutional recognition for Indigenous Australians.
 It attempted to synthesise progressive concerns that constitutional recognition must involve structural reform and not "mere symbolism" with conservative concerns that any change must not limit parliamentary sovereignty and "minimise legal uncertainty".
+However, in her view, the conservative history behind the Voice campaign was overtaken by the left, with the Albanese Labor government leading the push for the yes vote.

 While not using the term formally, the political party Science Party is founded on principles that are typical of the radical centre.